sebcoetzee/sebastiancoetzee.com/_posts/2022-12-11-configuration-languages-a-balance-of-constraints.md

 Configspecs and Appspecs can declare:

 - **Variables declarations**: type, data type, default definition.
-- **Plugin definitions**: Often some external systems need to be configured in order for the application to function properly (e.g. httpd config, systemd units, or crontab entries)
+- **Plugin definitions**: often some external systems need to be configured in order for the application to function properly (e.g. httpd config, systemd units, or crontab entries).
 - **Commands**: command line string that gets run on start, or custom commands.
-- **Hooks**: custom commands that are executed as certain points in the application lifecycle.
+- **Hooks**: custom commands that are executed at certain points in the application lifecycle.

 Deployspecs can define:

-- **Instance**: must be unique
+- **Instance**: the name of a specific deployment.
+Must be unique.
-- **Variable definition overrides**: allows specific definitions per instance
+- **Variable definition overrides**: allows specific definitions per instance.
-- **Environment**: dev, test, stage, prod
+- **Environment**: dev, test, stage, prod.

 Certain clearly defined fields (variables, commands, hooks, plugin definitions) can use Jinja templates to that can reference variables that are defined within the same scope or imported scopes.
 This allows engineers to share common config between related applications/instances.
-Engineers also have access to the power of Jinja's templating engine with [Native types](https://jinja.palletsprojects.com/en/3.0.x/nativetypes/) which implements a subset of Python along with very handy primitives for string manipulation such as filters.
+Engineers also have access to the power of Jinja's templating engine with [Native types](https://jinja.palletsprojects.com/en/3.0.x/nativetypes/) which allows returning Python types as the result of rendering Jinja templates.
+Jinja implements a subset of Python along with useful primitives for string manipulation such as filters.

 All specs are stored and versioned in a central git repository.
 This versions the source of config and enforces the regular software development best practices of pull requests and code reviews.